-This Practice Note is based on the legislation and regulations in effect at xx xxxxx 2018.
+This Practice Note is based on the legislation and regulations in effect at 1 July 2019.

-At the time of writing, there are EU regulations, including binding technical standards, that apply directly to UK firms.
-References to these are made in this proposed revised PN.
-It is expected that when the UK ceases to be a member of the EU, equivalent requirements will have been established in UK laws and regulations and the references in this PN will be updated accordingly.
+At the time of publication, there are EU regulations, including binding technical standards, that apply directly to UK firms.
+References to these are made in this Practice Note.
+When the UK ceases to be a member of the EU these references will be updated accordingly.